christopher5106/christopher5106.github.io/_posts/2015-09-14-comparing-tesseract-and-deep-learning-for-ocr-optical-character-recognition.markdown

 | Tesseract eng language      | 63 |
 | Tesseract trained language      | 65      |
 | Caffe trained (NN)  | 154 |

+For Tesseract I consider a match when the letter returned by the best confidence matches the ground truth.

 Caffe is 97% right.
 The wrong matches are :